-In 2021, the Energy Authority continue to co-operate with TSOs and NRAs to meet System operation guideline (2017/1485) requirements on Nordic and national levels.
-Before approval, some proposals, there have been preparatory actions on next matters ramping restrictions, FRR dimensioning and FCR additional properties.
+In 2022, the Energy Authority continued to co-operate with Nordic TSOs and NRAs to meet System operation guideline (2017/1485) requirements on Nordic and national levels.
+Before approval of some proposals, there have been preparatory actions on next matters ramping restrictions and FRR exchange and sharing limits between SAs.
 The Energy Authority have taken coordinated actions to meet Guideline requirements and to ensure that Guideline objectives can be met.

-In March 2021, the Energy Authority received among all the other Nordic NRAs from Nordic TSOs a proposal on amended ramping methodology in accordance with SO GL art 137 (3)(4).
+https://energiavirasto.fi/documents/11120570/12872579/P%C3%A4%C3%A4t%C3%B6s+Nordic+kapasiteetin+laskenta-alueen+kapasiteetin+laskentamenetelm%C3%A4n+muuttamisesta.pdf/ea9b8c31-ef41-4d32-b902-571e43fad02c/P%C3%A4%C3%A4t%C3%B6s+Nordic+kapasiteetin+laskenta-alueen+kapasiteetin+laskentamenetelm%C3%A4n+muuttamisesta.pdf?t=1603785321857 (in Finnish) In March 2021, the Energy Authority received among all the other Nordic NRAs from Nordic TSOs a proposal on amended ramping methodology in accordance with SO GL art 137 (3)(4).
 The proposal main content was to include North Sea Link ja Kriegers-Flak HVDC links to the scope of existing proposal.
-In October 2021 Nordic NRAs submitted a request for amendment concerning most of the minor details but also the major reason was that Nordic TSOs informed Nordic NRAs in September 2021 that proposed ramping restrictions is not possible to implement according to proposed implementation timelines.
-In December 2021 Nordic TSOs submitted an amended proposal to Nordic NRAs.
+In October 2021 Nordic NRAs submitted a request for amendment concerning most of the minor details but also the major reason was that Nordic TSOs informed Nordic NRAs in September 2021 that proposed ramping restrictions is not possible to implement according to proposal to Nordic NRAs.
 Content of resubmission was to include partial implementation to methodology where first part of methodology is valid after the national NRAs' decisions and the second part valid when virtual bidding zone (NO2) is technically implemented on intraday trading system.
 Neither Nordic NRAs' agreement nor national decisions were made by the end of 2021.